Oliwood89/Chat_MongoDB/README.md

 -[x] Message history is displayed to all

--[x] Messages display in ascending order from the more recent message at the bottom to the oldest at the top -[x]  Simple but effective UX design
+-[x] Messages display in ascending order from the more recent message at the bottom to the oldest at the top

+-[x]  Simple but effective UX design

--[0] Bonus : Use MVC Structure
+-[x] Bonus : Use MVC Structure

--[0] Bonus : Use Firebase to connect to Github
+-[x] Bonus : Use Firebase to connect to Github

 ## Process
 We set on using a tutorial found on youtube as the video had a link to a Github repository.
 This way we could save some time by directly taking the code from the repo and adapting it to our needs.